Awesome Las Vegas to Zion National Park Road Trip

 Las Vegas to Overton, Nevada

-Lake Mead National Recreation Area is a fee based park so you will need to pay $25 or have an America the Beautiful Park Pass.
-If you don’t have an America the Beautiful card, here’s your chance to go ahead and purchase one.
+Lake Mead National Recreation Area is a fee based park so you will need to pay the $25 fee, have an annual pass or own an America the Beautiful Park Pass.
+If you don’t have an America the Beautiful park pass, here’s your chance to go ahead and purchase one.
 Especially since Zion National Park is also a fee based park.
+After entering the park, take a left to access Northshore Drive.

 Overton, Nevada to Mesquite, Nevada